Mysteriza/Find-Origin-IP-Behind-WAF/README.md

 ## Method 3: Using Favicon Finder
 1. Visit [favicons.teamtailor-cdn.com](https://favicons.teamtailor-cdn.com).
 2. Input the target website URL to locate its `favicon.ico`.
 3. Verify if the favicon link redirects to the target website.
+Then copy the URL.
-4. Generate a hash of the favicon using [favicon-hash.kmsec.uk](https://favicon-hash.kmsec.uk).
+4. Paste the URL to [favicon-hash.kmsec.uk](https://favicon-hash.kmsec.uk) to generate a hash of the favicon.
 5. Use the "Search Sensys" link to find possible original IPs.
 6. Check results one by one.
 - Verify no WAF is detected using: